Artists for Artists

 Team

-Chrisoula Lionis (Researcher, Cultural Producer / Athens and Manchester)
+Chrisoula Lionis (Writer, Cultural Producer / Athens and Manchester)

 Stefanos Tsivopoulos (Artist, Filmmaker, Educator / New York and Amsterdam)